afzal123afzal/Soccer-Circle/README.md

 A  web platform to s to connect talented, hidden football players with the right clubs and channels built using React, Node js, Express js, and MongoDb.

 NOTE: Please read the RUN section before opening an issue.
->Warning: Serenity is still in development, constantly being optimized and isn't still stable enough to be used in production environments
+>Warning: SoccerCircle is still in development, constantly being optimized and isn't still stable enough to be used in production environments
 ## Demo

 ![This is an image]